nimblestart/mattwaler-tea/src/blog/json-files-eleventy.md

 ---
 title: Exporting JSON with Eleventy
-excerpt: In this post I dive into 11ty once again and uncover how you can export templates files containing any 11ty data to any filetype.
-In this post I export to JSON so it can be consumed on the frontend dynamically!
+excerpt: Eleventy doesn't only just export HTML.
+You can leverage it's power to output any file type you want.
+In this post, I show you how to export JSON so it can be consumed dynamically in the client!
 date: 2020-03-26
+tldr:
+  "You can export a template to any file type you want by setting a template's `permalink` value to the desired extension.
+For example, you can export JSON by setting `permalink: '/data/posts.json'` in a template's front matter."
 ---

-TLDR: Here is a nifty way to export 11ty data to JSON so it can be consumed on the client side!
+## The sky's the limit
 In 11ty, you are able to customize the filetype of the exported template just by appending any filetype to the **permalink** field.

 In the following example, I am looping over a pretend posts collection inside 11ty to build a JSON file of data.